afrojaakter/100-days-of-code/log.md

 ### Day4:
-***Today's Progress:*** Worked on the home page.
-Changed the style.
-Switched from boostrap to vanilla CSS.
-Also practiced some SQL problems in Hackerrank
+***Today's Progress:*** oday's Progress: Worked on the home page style.
+Switched from bootstrap to vanilla CSS.
+Practiced some SQL problems in Hacker rank.

 ***Thoughts:*** Feel like didn't get much work done.